TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. class:: Semaphore(value=1)

-   This class implements semaphore objects.
+   This kundi implements semaphore objects.
 A semaphore manages an atomic counter representing the number of :meth:`release` calls minus the number of :meth:`acquire` calls, plus an initial value.
 The :meth:`acquire` method blocks if necessary until it can return without making the counter negative.